scindex/scindex/scindex.md

 ### Section: N06 - Live & Dynamic Distributions
 _Mechanisms for delivering updates or new components to a system that is already running, which is critical for high-availability systems that cannot be shut down._

+- **N0600**: Live & Dynamic Distributions Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Live & Dynamic Distributions section.

 - **N0610**: Live Patches & Hotfixes
   - *Description*: Applying critical code changes (patches) to a running system in memory without restarting the service or machine, often to fix urgent bugs or security vulnerabilities.
   - *Examples*: Kernel Live Patches, Dynamic Hot-swapping